eabglobal/juniper/README.rst

 * Create an individual zip artifact for multiple lambda functions
 * Ability to include shared dependencies (python modules relative to the function being packaged)
-* Specify docker image to package lamdba functions using different python runtimes.
+* Specify docker image to package lamdba functions using different python runtimes
+* Support of pip.conf file to configure additional parameters while installing depenencies
+* Packaging of lambda layers

 Contributing
 ************